dotnet/arcade/Documentation/UnifiedBuild/VMR-Strategy-For-External-Source.md

 #### Policy for external submodules

 For submodules referencing external repositories, we can leverage the source-build-externals repository and mandate a registration there.
 We can run appropriate automation as part of this repository’s CI.
 Further, it should be trivial to add a check to the VMR ingestion process and verify that each resolved external submodule has its counterpart in source-build-externals and police the requirement this way.

+#### Policy for non-forked/non-vendored external dependencies

+External dependencies that are required for source-build but are not forked or submodules of a product repository should continue to be included as submodules in the source-build-externals repository.
+This ensures that these dependencies remain source-buildable using arcade's infrastructure and new versions of source-build intermediate packages can flow out to product repos for any required updates.

 #### Policy for submodules of forks